Rasel1435/Fetch-Unread-Email-and-Reply/README.md

 ### 💼 How SSL is used in this project:

-In this project, SSL ensures that **email data is transmitted securely** between your script and the Gmail servers:
+In this project, SSL ensures that **email data is transmitted securely** between our script and the Gmail servers:

 * ✅ **IMAP (port 993)** uses SSL to securely connect to Gmail and **fetch incoming emails**.